Geometric Phase in Quantum Synchronization: Algorithm to calculate the geometric phase numerically

 \section{Algorithm to calculate the geometric phase numerically}

-Solutions to dissipative quantum systems in closed analytical form are rare: beyond the simplest models, it is impossible to solve the differential equations arising from the quantum master equation (QME) analytically.
+Solutions to dissipative quantum systems in closed analytical form are rare: beyond the simplest models, it is impossible to solve the differential equations arising from a quantum master equation (QME) analytically.
 We therefore use a numerical approach to evaluate Eq.~\eqref{eq:GPtong} and calculate the time evolution of a given quantum system by solving its QME numerically exactly using the \textsc{QuantumOptics} package~\cite{kramer2018quantumoptics} in \textsc{Julia}~\cite{Bezanson2017}.
 This provides us with the density matrix $\hat{\rho}_j = \hat{\rho}(t_j)$ of the system at equidistant discrete time steps $t_j = j \Delta t$, $j \in \{0, \dots, \nstep \}$, where $\Delta t = \tau/\nstep$.
-Using this set of density matrices $\{\hat{\rho}_j\}$ we then evaluate Eq.~\eqref{eq:GPtong} using the algorithm summarized in Alg.~\ref{alg:gp_algorithm}.
+Using this set of density matrices $\{\hat{\rho}_j\}$ we then evaluate Eq.~\eqref{eq:GPtong} using Algorithm ~\ref{alg:gp_algorithm}.

 For each time step $t_j$, we diagonalize $\hat{\rho}_j$ numerically to find the populations $p_k(t_j)$ and the associated eigenvectors $\ket{\phi_k(t_j)}$ defined in Eq.~\eqref{eq:pathtong}.
 Note that for the specific problem considered later, the populations $p_k(t)$ are constant and distinct, such that we can order them ascendingly and there is no ambiguity in the labeling of the eigenvectors in different time steps.
 Since the eigenvectors are only defined up to a global phase factor, we use the convention that the $k$th entry of the $k$th eigenvector is real and positive.
 This is equivalent to choosing a particular gauge and does not affect the GP since Eq.~\eqref{eq:GPtong} is gauge-invariant.